randommm/rabbitmq-website/site/oauth2-examples-okta.md

 6. Save your changes.

-And below are the steps to create claim for **role** to distinguish `admin` and `dev` groups when authenticating using the default authorization server in Okta:
+And below are the steps to create a claim for **role** to distinguish `admin` and `dev` groups when authenticating using the default authorization server in Okta:

 1. Log in to your Okta account and navigate to the **Authorization Servers** tab in the Okta Console under **Security-> API**.